 by Michelle De Oliveira

-Michelle De Oliveira, Esq. is an associate at Kenney & Sams, P.C.
+Michelle De Oliveira, Esq. is a partner at Kenney & Sams.